AI for real estate: beyond property valuation

 Where this actually works

 The pattern is clear.
 AI real estate applications succeed when they automate repetitive operational tasks with clear success metrics.
-They struggle when they try to replace human judgment about complex, unique situations.
+They struggle when they try to replace human judgment about complex, one-off situations.

-For commercial applications, platforms like Cherre’s Agent.STUDIO now power more than $3.3 trillion in assets under management globally with 100+ pre-built data connectors.
-GrowthFactor reports 99.8% forecast accuracy for site selection, helping retail brands evaluate 800+ sites in 72 hours.
-These tools augment human decision-making rather than replace it.
+For commercial applications, platforms like Cherre’s Agent.STUDIO now power trillions in assets under management globally with 100+ pre-built data connectors.
+GrowthFactor claims their AI valuations prove 15-20% more accurate than traditional methods, helping teams evaluate five times more sites efficiently.
+These tools support human decision-making rather than replace it.

-Valuations require nuanced judgment about one-off factors.
+Valuations require careful judgment about one-off factors.
 Operations involve repeatable processes that benefit from consistency and scale.
+That distinction matters more than any specific tool.

-McKinsey research found real estate companies integrating AI into operations see more than 10% increases in net operating income.
+PropTech case studies back this up: companies integrating AI into operations gain over 10% in net operating income through more efficient operating models and stronger tenant retention.
 That comes from tenant screening efficiency, maintenance cost reductions, document processing speed, and better rent strategies.

 About the Author